nerdfiles/hypermedia-orientation/index.md

 of refuge, sanctuary, dreams.
 Whole epochs given without givenness in caves, the dark becoming both protector and capacitor of and for a realm of toy shadows and toy temporalities: <i>the surrealm of toy modalities</i>.

+Is modal web variability-load lifting in systematic tasks?
+Is temporal function possible if the function of consciousness is such that time perceives itself through human consciousness interplayed with the empty dynamism of sound-flow?
+Is aural function biological or artifact?
+How do we account for,malfunctioning web if part of its computational-form involves the outside criterion of and for political alterity?

 # Hypermediating Implements